-&lt;sup>22 We confirm this to be the case for Janus Capital, Prudential, and Vanguard in Figure A.1 in the Appendix.
+23 We confirm this to be the case for Janus Capital, Prudential, and Vanguard in Figure A.1 in the Appendix.

-&lt;sup>23 As discussed earlier, Table A.5 in the Internet Appendix confirms a similar pattern in a difference-in-difference regression setting. sold by PIMCO.
-Overall, our difference-in-difference analysis thus shows how active fund bondholders' heightened flow concerns translates into higher credit risk of firms.
+24 As discussed earlier, Table A.6 in the Appendix confirms a similar pattern in a difference-in-difference regression setting.